 Within the 3 groups listed above (patient’s own cartilage, stem cells, and donor cartilage), there are specific techniques available that Dr. Van Thiel may utilize.
 MACI is a procedure that uses a small sample of a patient’s cartilage to grow more cartilage.
 This new cartilage is then placed onto a scaffold and glued in place in the knee.
 This sheet will then grow new healthy cartilage in a patient’s knee.

 Dr. Van Thiel is also involved in multiple FDA studies on the use of stem cells for cartilage restoration.
 In these cases, stem cells are harvested from a patient’s bone marrow and placed in a biodegradable scaffold that is implanted into the defect and grows new cartilage.
 Lastly, donor cartilage and bone represent a “ready-made” option.
 In these cases, unhealthy bone and cartilage are removed and replaced with donor cartilage and bone that matches the patient’s joint exactly.
 Ultimately, all of these techniques are excellent options.
 Dr. Van Thiel will discuss which one is best for your specific situation.

 If you’re having knee pain, joint instability or other symptoms, one of the worst things you can do is ignore it.
-As a leading provider of state-of-the-art knee treatments for patients in Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, Beloit and Algonquin, Dr. Van Thiel is skilled in providing individualized care based on each patient’s unique needs so they can enjoy the best outcome possible.
+As a leading provider of state-of-the-art knee treatments for patients in Wisconsin and Illinois including Rockford, Elgin, Huntley, Dekalb, Crystal Lake, Barrington, McHenry, and Beloit, Dr. Van Thiel is skilled in providing individualized care based on each patient’s unique needs so they can enjoy the best outcome possible.
 To learn more about knee pain causes and treatments, call Ortho Illinois at 815-398-9491 and schedule your consultation and evaluation today.